Coronado, Panama

 When we asked people what advice they would give someone preparing to move to Coronado, they said:

 "Expats considering retirement in Coronado should be aware of several key factors to ensure a smooth transition and enjoyable lifestyle.
 Firstly, understanding the local language is important; while many locals speak English, Spanish is the official language, and knowing it can greatly enhance daily life and integration into the community.
 It's also essential to familiarize oneself with the legal requirements for residency, which may involve obtaining a pensionado visa that offers retirees various discounts and benefits.
 The cost of living in Coronado is generally lower than in many Western countries, but it's important to budget accordingly, especially if you plan to enjoy the various amenities and activities available.
 Healthcare is another critical consideration; Panama has good healthcare facilities, and Coronado is no exception, but expats should investigate health insurance options to ensure coverage.
 The climate in Coronado is tropical, with a wet and dry season, so newcomers should be prepared for hot and humid conditions, as well as a significant amount of rainfall during certain times of the year.
 The expat community in Coronado is well-established, offering a support network for newcomers, but it's still important to engage with the local culture and community.
 Safety and security are generally good in Coronado, but as with any location, it's wise to take standard precautions and stay informed about local issues.
-Finally, understanding the local real estate market is crucial if you plan to buy property; it's advisable to rent first to get a feel for the area and seek professional advice before making any purchase," commented one expat who made the move to Coronado.
+Finally, understanding the local real estate market is crucial if you plan to buy property; it's advisable to rent first to get a feel for the area and seek professional advice before making any purchase," remarked one expat living in Coronado, Panama.

 Connect